stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 others which had gone before us.
-The light of the second torch left no doubt of what the obstructions were, and we dared approach them only because we could see, even from a distance, that they were quite as past all harming power as had been the six similar specimens unearthed from the monstrous star-mounded graves at poor Lake&rsquo;s camp.
+The light of the second torch left no doubt of what the obstructions were, and we dared approach them only because we could see, even from a distance, that they were quite as past all harming power as had been the six similar specimens unearthed from the monstrous star-mounded graves at poor Lake's camp.

-  They were, indeed, as lacking in completeness as most of those we had unearthed&mdash;though it grew plain from the thick, dark-green pool gathering around them that their incompleteness was of infinitely greater recency.
-There seemed to be only four of them, whereas Lake&rsquo;s bulletins would have suggested no less than eight as forming the group which had preceded us.
+  They were, indeed, as lacking in completeness as most of those we had unearthed--though it grew plain from the thick, dark-green pool gathering around them that their incompleteness was of infinitely greater recency.
+There seemed to be only four of them, whereas Lake's bulletins would have suggested no less than eight as forming the group which had preceded us.
 To find them in this state was wholly unexpected, and we wondered what sort of monstrous struggle had occurred down here in the dark.